Slow Down

 Animal Welfare

-Wide Plant Varieties + Increased Micronutrients + Fresh Air + Independent Certification = Healthier Animals + Higher Animal Welfare
+Wide Variety of Plants + Increased Micronutrients + Fresh Air + Independent Certification = Healthier Animals + Higher Animal Welfare

 Our animals feed on a wide variety of nutritious food and are reared slowly rather than being forced to grow quickly.
-Our cattle feed on a variety of grasses and herbal plants and we try to keep them outside in their natural environment for as much of the year as possible (we bring them in when necessary during the winter).
-All of this means our animals are generally healthier and require less vet interventions.
+Our cattle feed on a variety of grasses and herbal plants and we try to keep them outside in their natural environment for as much of the year as possible (we bring them in when necessary).
+All of this means our animals are generally healthier and require less vet intervention.

 Our farm is also independently certified for Animal Welfare.